NullVoxPopuli/emberconf-2023-resources/resources/pages/main/ideas/components.md

 !! click

-and now, resources, which represent a value bound to a lifetime
+and now, resources, which represent a value bound to a lifetime. and rationionalize class-based-helpers, modifiers, services.

 ...